notnotjake/notnotjake/do-list.md

 Showcase:
 - snap scrolling
-- fix scroll as scale
+- improve scroll as scale
-- content-fill in a few of them
+- content
+- ability to open them into cards and linked to their partial's page

+- more immersive experience
 	- click sides of screen to advance
 	- dim the screen when focused
-- ability to open them into cards and linked to their partial's page

-Recommends:
-- what i've been consuming/recommend?
+The Shelf

+# Content:
+- my goal
+- roadmap
+- welcome to the new site

+showcase:
+- finding our way
+- jmu graduate
+- monkey swingin

 # More Pages:
 - post